 For more information on the CHMS, please contact Statistics Canada's National Contact Centre (toll-free 1-800-263-1136; 514-283-8300; firstname.lastname@example.org).

 2015 data for the Canadian Community Health Survey (CCHS) are now available

 Did you know that in 2015, over four out of five Canadians had a primary health care provider?

 The survey results show important insight into the health and behaviours of the Canadian population.
 For example, in 2015, 93.2% of Canadians aged 12 and older living in the provinces, or roughly 27.3 million people, reported that they were satisfied or very satisfied with life.

-The 2014 CCHS survey data also showed other changes in the health and behaviors of Canadians.
-For details on other health topics and their impact, please visit the most recent issue of Health Fact Sheets or check out the newest CANSIM table that contains data for over 35 health indicators at the health region level.
+Analysis on the 2015 CCHS data showed interesting results regarding the health and behaviours of Canadians.
+For details on other health topics and their impact, please visit the most recent issue of Health Fact Sheets or check out the newest CANSIM table that contains data for 26 health indicators at provincial level.